 - Co-injection molding

 - 2-Shot Injection Molding (or double injection molding)

 Injection molding machine

 Injection molding machine, American normally called injection press (or press), press our custom made injection mold in the machine.
 The injection machine is rated by tonnage, which indicates the amount of clamping force that the press can generate.
 This clamping force keeps the mold closed during the injection molding process.
 There are Various specifications of injection molding machines from less than 5 tons to 6000 tons, or even bigger.

 Horizontal or vertical machines

-Injection molding machines can fasten the molds in either a horizontal or vertical position.
-The majority is horizontally oriented but vertical machines are used in some niche applications such as insert molding, allowing the machine to take advantage of gravity. there are some injection machine can old two color or three or four color at one step, we call double injection molding machine or 2K molding machine (more color will be 3K or 4K),
+This means molding machines fasten the mold in either a horizontal or vertical position.
+The majority is horizontally injection molding machines but vertical machines are used in some niche applications such as cable insert molding, insert molding or some special molding process requirement, there are some injection machines can produce two colors, three or four colors molded parts at one step, we call double-shot injection molding machine or 2K injection molding machine (more color will be 3K or 4K molding machine),

 Machines are classified primarily by the type of driving systems they use: hydraulic, electric, or hybrid.
 Hydraulic presses have historically been the only option available to molders until Nissei introduced the first all-electric machine in 1983.
 The electric press, also known as Electric Machine Technology (EMT), reduces operation costs by cutting energy consumption and also addresses some of the environmental concerns surrounding the hydraulic press.
 Electric presses have been shown to be quieter, faster, and have higher accuracy, however, the machines are more expensive.
 Hybrid injection molding machines take advantage of the best features of both hydraulic and electric systems.
 Hydraulic machines are the predominant type in most of the world, with the exception of Japan.